 1. Open the store menu in Printify.
 Click the store dropdown in the upper-left corner of your Printify dashboard and choose Manage my stores.
 New users see a Connect button; existing users (with Shopify, Etsy, etc.) pick Add a new store.

 3. Authorize Printify on eBay.
-You'll be redirected to eBay's login.
-Sign in, click Agree on the permissions screen, and Printify gets scoped access to publish listings, sync inventory, and create orders.
-Nothing else.
+You'll be redirected to eBay's login screen.
+Sign in, click Agree on the permissions screen, and Printify receives scoped access to publish listings, sync inventory, and create orders.

 4. Let Printify enable business policies.
-Back inside Printify, the wizard auto-enables eBay's three required policies — payment, shipping, returns — and writes Printify-friendly defaults into each.
-This is non-optional.
-Without business policies on, Printify can't publish.
+Back inside Printify, the wizard automatically enables eBay's three required policies — payment, shipping, and returns — and writes Printify-friendly defaults into each.
+According to Printify's help documentation, these mandatory eBay business policies must remain enabled; opting out of them in the future will break the integration.

-For the full integration walkthrough including the technical detail on how business policies map to Printify defaults, see our Printify integrations setup guide.
+For the full integration walkthrough including how business policies map to Printify defaults, see our Printify integrations setup guide.

 The manual-first-listing rule for new sellers